-Only use allowed ports and bandwidth to communicate with the ROBOT.
-Communication between the ROBOT and the OPERATOR CONSOLE may not exceed 4 Mbits/second and is restricted to network ports listed in Table 8-5.
+- R704 Only use allowed ports and bandwidth to communicate with the ROBOT.
+Communication between the ROBOT and the OPERATOR CONSOLE may not exceed the following and is restricted to network ports listed in Table 8-5: - A. 7 Mbits/second for Vivid Hosting wireless bridge radios - B. 4 Mbits/second for OpenMesh radios